Limitations of Deep Learning for Inverse Problems on Digital Hardware: Discussion

-This implies that we can not trust the output of $\Phi_{A,\tau_{\text{sparse}}}$.
-Although the output is not necessarily 'wrong' --- it may be very close to the correct reconstruction --- we have no way to algorithmically assess its correctness and deviation as we have no measure of distance to the correct reconstruction.
-Nevertheless, we may still apply $\Phi_{A,\tau_{\text{sparse}}}$ in practice but we have to be aware of its limitations concerning the trustworthiness of its outputs.
-A possible improvement would be to characterize (large) classes of computable inputs such that the corresponding output is again computable.
-Ideally, the user or $\Phi_{A,\tau_{\text{sparse}}}$ itself should algorithmically recognize whether the given data allow for a successful computation which satisfies the specified error bound.
+Therefore, in the latter case we can not guarantee the correctness of the output of $\Phi_{A,\tau_{P}}$.
+Although the output is not necessarily 'wrong' --- it may be very close to the correct reconstruction --- we have no way to algorithmically assess its correctness or deviation since we have no algorithmically constructible measure of distance to the correct reconstruction.
+Nevertheless, we may still apply $\Phi_{A,\tau_{P}}$ in practice but we have to be aware of its limitations.
+In particular, the algorithmic non-approximability of the reconstruction map implies that $\Phi_{A,\tau_{P}}$ is guaranteed to fail for specific inputs.
+Even more, in \cite{colbrook21stable}, for any $K>2$, inputs sets are constructed for which any learning algorithm will produce neural networks that approximate the corresponding solutions with at most $K-1$ correct digits.
+A possible work-around would be to characterize large classes of (computable) inputs of the inverse problems such that the corresponding reconstructions can be algorithmically computed.
+Ideally, the user or $\Phi_{A,\tau_{P}}$ itself should algorithmically recognize whether the given data allows for a successful computation which satisfies the specified error bound.
+Unfortunately, automating such an exit-flag functionality on Turing machines is not feasible for inverse problems \cite{bastounis21extended}.

-In its current form \Cref{thm:main} and its corollary have two main limitations.
-First, the statement explicitly concerns the relaxed optimization problem \eqref{eq:sparseprob} and not the original inverse problem, however, as discussed, the inverse problem can be reformulated as a minimization problem in different ways, e.g., w.r.t. various norms.
-The only requirement regarding the minimization formulation in our proof was the characterization of the solution set in \Cref{lm:pt2} which enabled us to construct sequences as described in \Cref{lemma:main} to show the non-computability of the mapping.
-Similar characterizations also can be found for instance for the LASSO minimization \cite{colbrook21stable}.

-The second aspect relates to the applied computation model.
-Although digital hardware is prevalent in basically any field of scientific computing, it is still an interesting question whether the non-computability of the solution map remains true for analog computations as well.
-In particular, in deep learning the emergence of neuromorphic hardware \cite{Mead90NeuroComp, schuman17survey} --- a combination of digital and analog computations where elements of a computer are modeled after systems in the human brain and nervous system --- demands further thorough considerations in the future.
+Finally, we want to stress that in our analysis via Banach-Mazur computability the limitations of algorithmically solving inverse problems are inherently connected to digital hardware.
+In other computation models the circumstances may be different, as shown in \cite{Boche2022InvProb} for the BSS model describing (noise-free) analog computations.
+Although digital hardware is prevalent in basically any field of scientific computing, this paradigm may shift in the future.
+In deep learning, the emergence of neuromorphic hardware \cite{Mead90NeuroComp, schuman17survey} --- a combination of digital and analog computations where elements of a computer are modeled after systems in the human brain and nervous system --- potentially offers a solution to overcome the computational barriers on digital hardware.